i486magzog/order-voice/README.md

 	3. TTS will use the Web Speech API.
 	4. It will be built as a web app that runs in the browser.
 	5. It uses Next.js and will be hosted on Vercel.
-	6. Tailwind CSS and HeroUI will be used.
+	6. Tailwind CSS and HeadlessUI will be used.
-	7. The database will not be used.
+	7. Redis KV DB will be used to save money.
 	8. Authentication will be omitted.

 ## Next.js Installation (using Typescript)